 FacetFieldProcessorByEnumTermsStream is sorted strictly in “index” order, sort-by-relatedness

-would not be applicable, so parallel count collection would be pointless, and is not supported.
+would not be applicable, so sweep count collection would be pointless, and is not supported.

 FacetFieldProcessorByHashDV is used in high-cardinality field contexts; however, it is only beneficial

 when domain cardinality is low.
-Because parallel collection effectively induces a composite domain
+Because sweep collection effectively induces a composite domain

-that is a union with the background set (which is normally high-cardinality), parallel count collection
+that is a union with the background set (which is normally high-cardinality), sweep count collection

 would in most cases be an antipattern, and is not currently supported.